luciotato/LiteScript/ast.lite.md

 method parse()
 --------------

-**parse()** is an abstract method representing the TRY-Parse of the node.
+**parse()** is the method representing a parsing attempt of the node.
 Child classes _must_ override this method

         me.lock()
-        me.throwParseFailed 'Parser Not Implemented: ' + me.constructor.name
+        me.throwParseFailed 'Must implememnt on derived classes'

 method produce()